openknowledge/workshop-cloud/README.md

 ## Step 1: Lift & Shift (simple version)

-In this exercise, we will take our first steps in the cloud.
-To this end, we will provision an EC2 compute instance in the AWS cloud and then install our application on this backend and start it as an externally accessible service.
+In this exercise, we will take our first steps into the cloud.
+To this end, we will provision an EC2 compute instance in the AWS cloud and install our application on this instance.
+We then start the backend in such a way that it can be accessed from outside the cloud.

+During this exercise you will learn how to:
+- Login into the AWS Cloud
+- Provision an EC2 instance
+- Install a java application on EC2
+- Quicktest the cloud setup
+- Connect the frontend to the cloud-based backend

 **Note:**
 > Make sure you are on branch `1a_lift_and_shift`.

-### Log in into the AWS Cloud
+### Login into the AWS Cloud

 First of all we have to connect to the AWS Cloud: